kwehen/home-ops/README.md

 I'll add more stuff as this goes, but for now:
 - kubernetes - Kubernetes Cluster
 - talos - basic configuration for Talos Linux
+- ansible - Ansible playbooks for home use